-While the names of the extermination camps further east – such as Auschwitz and Treblinka – are etched darkly in the annals of human history as centres of the Holocaust, it was at the concentration camps and killing facilities on German soil, such as Sachsenhausen, that the Nazi plans for divide and rule, annihilation through work, and industrial mass murder, were first implemented.
+While the names of the extermination camps further east – such as Auschwitz and Treblinka – are etched darkly in the annals of human history as centres of the Holocaust, it was in the so-called ‘protective custody camps’ and killing facilities on German soil, such as the Sachsenhausen Concentration Camp, that the Nazi plans for divide and rule, annihilation through work, and industrial mass murder, were first implemented.

 The camp is situated on the outskirts of the sleepy village of Oranienburg, that was for a long time unremarkable except for its name – an illustration of the connection between the Imperial German and Prussian Hohenzollern royal family and the Dutch house of Orange.